maithilimukherjee/ai-algos/README.md

 # AI Algos — Semester 5

 A curated collection of implementations, notebooks, assignments and experiments for AI algorithms covered in Semester 5.
-This repository collects algorithmic implementations, visualizations and practice problems to help learn and teach core AI techniques (search, optimization, probabilistic models, ML algorithms and more).
+This repository collects algorithmic implementations, visualizations and practice problems to help learn and teach core AI techniques (search, optimization, probabilistic models, ML algorithms, Supervised Learning, Unsupervised Learning and more).

 Goals
 - Provide clear, well-documented implementations of algorithms taught in the course.